The Business Studies Curriculum

 In Key Stage 4, students can opt for our BTEC Level 2 Tech Award in Enterprise.
 The BTEC Level 2 Tech Award in Enterprise has been designed to provide a focused vocational qualification.
 The qualification will provide students with the knowledge, understanding and competencies necessary to prepare them for employment or higher education.
 The course has an essential core of knowledge and applied competencies.
 The essential core gives learners the opportunity to gain a broad understanding and knowledge of a vocational sector.

-In Key Stage 5 our students study BTEC National Extended Certificate in Business.
-The aims of the qualifications are to provide them with a wide range of knowledge and competencies which can be applied to real life contexts, and prepares them for continual higher level study, Apprenticeships and employment.
-There is a clear progression here for students who have previously studied Enterprise, but it also provides new opportunities, and is accessible for those who are new to the subject.
+In Key Stage 5 our students study the BTEC National Extended Certificate in Business.
+The aims of the qualifications are to provide them with a wide range of knowledge and competencies which can be applied to real life contexts, and prepares them for continual higher-level study, apprenticeships and employment.
+There is a clear progression for students who have previously studied Enterprise, but it also provides new opportunities, and is accessible for those who are new to the subject.

 What will students study?

-Student begin by developing an understanding of the role and functions of Small & Medium Enterprises in the Local Area.
-Students research specific local businesses, identifying and exploring local and national factors that affect their success.
+Students begin by developing an understanding of the role and functions of Small & Medium Enterprises in the Local Area.
+Students research specific local businesses, identify and explore local and national factors that affect their success.
 Students also begin preparation for a written finance exam at the end of the year, based around knowledge gained on various financial and promotional concepts.

 Students continue their study at Level 2 with the challenge of developing and pitching their own micro business ideas.
 This provides students with the opportunity to apply the skills developed across Year 10 to their own ideas.

 In Year 12 students begin by exploring different types of business, building on the knowledge gained at Level 2 whilst also being accessible for students new to the subject.
 They look at different types of business ownership and models.
 Students also study a unit looking at marketing, and work towards developing their own marketing campaign for an idea released by the exam board.